gist-rs/anyrag/crates/server/README.md

 ## Features

 *   **RESTful API:** Exposes all core functionalities via a simple API.
-*   **Dynamic Sheet Querying:** Accepts Google Sheet URLs directly in prompts, ingesting and querying them on the fly.
+*   **Dynamic Source Querying:** Accepts Google Sheet URLs, PDF URLs, or web page URLs directly in prompts, ingesting and querying them on the fly.
-*   **Multi-Source Ingestion:** Endpoints for building a knowledge base from web pages, PDFs (via upload or URL), raw text, and structured Google Sheets.
+*   **Controllable Ingestion:** Endpoints for building a knowledge base from web pages, PDFs, raw text, and Google Sheets, with fine-grained control over AI-based FAQ generation and embedding.
 *   **RAG Endpoint:** A dedicated endpoint to ask questions against the knowledge base, using a hybrid search backend.
 *   **Containerized Deployment:** Includes a multi-stage `Dockerfile` for building a minimal, secure server image.
 *   **Asynchronous:** Built on top of Tokio for non-blocking, efficient request handling.